ishanc312/Fractalizer/README.md

 </div>

 ## Overview ##
-A WIP tool to create cool and interesting fractals!
-Created utilizing C++ and the GLM Library.
+A WIP Ray Marcher to create cool and interesting fractals!
+Created utilizing C++, CUDA, and the GLM Library.
+You can view my work on the basic version of this tool, which relies purely on the CPU, in the `main` branch.
+Meanwhile, you can view the GPU-accelerated version in the `cuda` branch.

 ## Setup ##
 Clone this repository utilizing `git clone`.
 Then, in `main.cpp`, add objects here: